SpongePowered/SpongeDocs/source/plugin/modularization.rst

 another project so that others can make use of it, or maybe you want to utilize a service another plugin provides.
 With Sponge, begone the days of shading or shadowing entire plugins into your plugin.

-Problem 1: ClassNotFoundException
+Problem 1: Providing Good Service
 =================================

-Let's say you want to provide some awesome serice for ``WarpService``.
+Let's say you want to provide some awesome service for ``WarpService``.
 You took a day or two to write ``AwesomeWarpService`` that uses SQL to back warps.
 So now you can override some other plugin's ``CoreWarpService`` that uses mere flatfiles with your own service.